Varelaso32/Varelaso32/README.md

-# 👋 Hola, soy @Varelaso32
+# 👋 Hi, I’m @Varelaso32

-💻 Soy estudiante de Desarrollo de Sistemas con experiencia en programación.
+💻 I’m a Systems Development student with experience in programming.
-🌱 Actualmente estoy aprendiendo y mejorando mis habilidades en Java, .NET, SQL, HTML y JavaScript.
+🌱 I’m currently learning and enhancing my skills in Java, .NET, SQL, HTML, and JavaScript.
-🔍 Me apasiona crear y optimizar sistemas que impulsen la eficiencia y la productividad en diversos contextos.
+🔍 I’m passionate about creating and optimizing systems to boost efficiency and productivity in various contexts.
-🤝 Tengo experiencia en pruebas manuales de QA y metodologías ágiles como Scrum.
+🤝 I have experience in manual QA testing and agile methodologies like Scrum.
-🎯 Busco colaborar en proyectos innovadores que me desafíen e inspiren.
+🎯 I’m looking to collaborate on innovative projects that challenge and inspire me.